dovanquyet/dovanquyet.github.io/_posts/2000-00-00-strange-things.md

 ## 2023

+### CMHK

+I can't believe that such a big telecom company like CMHK can have such a poor documentation of their service!
+I can't find the per minute fee for local voice call after 15 mins of searching.
+WTF!

+### My fortune number

+Baker's dozen!

 ### Google search

 Pretty surprised that Google doesn't return any result for the search "why do men have longer backs than women", but ChatGPT can give an answer!
 I am pretty curious about that.
 I am doubt if at ancient time, men needed to carry stuffs (so they evolved to have larger back and shorter legs).
 Or, due to s\*xual pose :))